BlueWhaleo5/Symbolic-and-Algebraic-Reasoning-in-Petri-Nets/README.md

 |  `Test 5`  | `12 places` | `10 transitions` | `c = [1, -2, 3, -1, 1, 2, 3, 1, -1, -2, 4, 5]` |
 |  `Test 6`  | `30 places` | `30 transitions` | `c = [1, -2, 3, -1, 1, 2, 3, 1, -1, -2, 4, 5, 1, -2, 3, -1, 1, 2, 3, 1, -1, -2, 4, 5, 1, -2, 3, -1, 1, 2]` |

-To test with more than 30 places, please modify the code in Optimization.py to increase the limit of iterations in the optimization function.

-In Optimization.py, find and change 500000 to a larger number in the line:
+# Testing nets with more than 30 places
+The current implementation limits the search space for performance reasons.

+To handle larger nets (>30 places), increase the iteration limit in Optimization.py:

+Find this line:
 ```bash
 for i in range(min(500000, 2**n)):
 ```